 Treatments: Thyroid-reducing drugs, radioactive iodine therapy, or surgical operation.

-Causes: Iodine deficiency, inflammation in the thyroid, hormone malfunctioning.
+Causes: Iodine deficiency, thyroid inflammation

-Diagnosis: On physical examination, ultrasonography, and thyroid function tests.
+Diagnosis: Physical examination, ultrasonography, thyroid function tests.

 Types: Benign nodules, papillary carcinoma, follicular carcinoma, medullary thyroid carcinoma, anaplastic carcinoma.

-Diagnosis: Fine-needle aspiration biopsy, ultrasound, thyroid function tests
+Diagnosis: Fine-needle aspiration biopsy, ultrasound

 Thyroid disorders require diagnostic testing to evaluate hormone levels and the structure of the gland.